ibm-cloud-docs/key-protect/migrate-tool.md

 ### Migration not completed in time
 {: #migrate-tool-troubleshoot-time}

-Sometimes services may encounter problems migrating keys.
+Sometimes services might encounter problems migrating keys.

 Use the `sync` operation with the `.csv` file as input to notify services with associations to the key to try the migration again: